Sk3pper/sk3pper.github.io/content/posts/software-development/test-driven-development/test-driven-development-by-example-init/index.md

 ## The Code
 In the [repository](https://github.com/Sk3pper/test-driven-development-by-example) you can find the code for the **Money example** (organized by chapter, just like in the book), along with a guide to set up a minimal, terminal-based environment that lets you follow along with the chapters and clearly see each step of the process.

 Additionally, the repository includes **xUnit** code and examples, featuring a clear progression through the implementation inspired by the book.
-It also contains an example *solution* for the **“Catch and report setUp errors”** task, demonstrating how to properly handle exceptions raised during the setUp phase of testing.
+The `xUnit/` directory also includes solutions for the following tasks:

+- **Catch and report setUp errors**
+- **Invoke tearDown even if the test method fails**
+- **Create TestSuite from a TestCase class**

+These examples demonstrate how to apply *Test-Driven Development (TDD) principles* in practice - step by step.
+They also served as a way for me to better understand the entire process and train myself through hands-on exercises..